Wolfgang Schäuble: Personal life

-Schäuble has been married to economist, teacher and former Welthungerhilfe chairwoman Ingeborg Hensle since 1969.
-They have four children: three daughters Christine, Juliane and Anna, and one son Hans-Jörg.
+Schäuble was married to economist, teacher and former Welthungerhilfe chairwoman Ingeborg Hensle from 1969.
+They had four children: three daughters and one son.
 His late brother, Thomas Schäuble (1948–2013), was a former Interior Minister of Baden-Württemberg, and an executive chairman of the Baden-Württemberg state brewery Rothaus from 2004 to 2013.
-His son-in-law is Thomas Strobl, who currently serves as Interior Minister of Baden-Württemberg.
+His son-in-law was Thomas Strobl, who currently serves as Interior Minister of Baden-Württemberg.

 Schäuble and his wife lived in Gengenbach before moving to Offenburg in 2011.
-They also have an apartment in Berlin's Grunewald district.
+They also had an apartment in Berlin's Grunewald district.

 When Schäuble celebrated his 70th birthday at the Deutsches Theater in Berlin in September 2012, Chancellor Angela Merkel and Christine Lagarde, the managing director of the International Monetary Fund, delivered the keynote speeches in his honor.

-Assassination attempt and resulting health issues
+Attempted assassination

-On 12 October 1990, at the age of 48 and just after reunification, Schäuble was the target of an assassination attempt by Dieter Kaufmann, who fired three shots at him after an election campaign event attended by about 300 people in Oppenau.
-Kaufmann injured a bodyguard, and severely injured Schäuble's spinal cord and face.
+On 12 October 1990, at the age of 48 and just after the reunification of Germany, Schäuble was the target of an assassination attempt by a mentally unwell drug user named Dieter Kaufmann.
+Kaufmann fired three shots at him after an election campaign event attended by about 300 people in Oppenau.
+As well as injuring a bodyguard and giving Schäuble facial wounds, the attack severely damaged Schäuble's spinal cord.
+He used a wheelchair for the rest of his life.

-Schäuble was left paralysed from the attack and has used a wheelchair ever since.
-The would-be assassin was declared mentally ill by the judges, and committed to a clinic because of psychoneurosis.
-He was released in 2004.

-Meanwhile, Schäuble returned to work within three months, even while he was still living in a rehabilitation unit, learning to manoeuvre while paralysed below the waist.
+Schäuble returned to work within three months, before he had finished a medical program to adapt to the reduced mobility caused by paralysis of his lower body.
 For his last rally in the 1990 elections, Chancellor Helmut Kohl travelled to Offenburg, where Schäuble made his first public appearance after the assassination attempt to a crowd of about 9,000.

+Illness and death

 In May 2010, on his way to Brussels for an emergency meeting of European Union finance ministers, Schäuble found himself in the intensive care unit of a Belgian hospital, battling complications from an earlier operation and an allergic reaction to a new antibiotic.
 At that point, the German news media speculated about his resignation, and even his chances of survival.
-However, Chancellor Angela Merkel twice declined Schäuble's offer to step down during a period of ill health in 2010.
+Merkel twice declined his offer to step down during a period of ill health in 2010.

+Schäuble died of cancer on 26 December 2023, at the age of 81.
+Several days prior to his death, he was treated at clinics in Heilbronn for the disease.
+President of Germany Frank-Walter Steinmeier ordered a state occasion at his death held on 5 January 2024.
+His funeral was held on 5 January 2024 in the Evangelical City Church of Offenburg and he was buried in the local cemetery after the ceremony.

+In May 2024, Schäuble’s grave in Offenburg was found desecrated.